nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-3-literal-only-lzma.md

 decoded byte size up-front (so that we don't need an explicit EOS).

-Before we trigger "decode a literal (byte)", we need to know whether we are decoding a LITERAL or NON-LITERAL op (NON-LITERAL means an LZ back-reference or EOS).
+Before we trigger "decode a literal (byte)", we need to know whether we are decoding a LITERAL or NON-LITERAL op (NON-LITERAL means EOS or an LZ back-reference).
 Again, this yes-or-no information is another bym in the coded bym stream, with its own probability.
 Or, as you might have guessed, it has its own array of probabilities.
 Just like how the `lp` parameter represents how much we care about the decoder *position* (how many bytes of decompressed data we've reconstituted so far) for *LITERAL* ops, there's a `pc` parameter (it stands for Position Bits).
 It also measures "how many low bits of the decoder position do we care about", but it's about the "LITERAL or NON-LITERAL op" question, not about "which of the literal byteProb arrays to use" question.

 Ignoring LZ ops (and error handling) for now, the bulk of LZMA decoding is a simple loop (building on `decodeByte`, which builds on `decodeBit`):